NikVince/nightreign-map-router/docs/README.md

 2. Follow the existing naming convention (UPPERCASE_WITH_UNDERSCORES.md)
 3. Update this README if adding new categories

+## 🤝 Contributing

+**We welcome contributions from the community!**

+This project is currently maintained by a single developer who is juggling work, studies, and various courses, making it challenging to dedicate significant time to development.
+If you're interested in helping improve the Nightreign Map Router, your contributions would be greatly appreciated!

+### **How You Can Help**

+- **Bug Reports**: Found an issue?
+Please report it with detailed steps to reproduce
+- **Feature Requests**: Have ideas for improvements?
+We'd love to hear them
+- **Code Contributions**: Pull requests for bug fixes, improvements, or new features
+- **Documentation**: Help improve or expand the documentation
+- **Testing**: Test the application and provide feedback on user experience
+- **UI/UX Improvements**: Suggestions for better user interface and experience

+### **Getting Started**

+1. **Fork the repository** and create a feature branch
+2. **Check the development guidelines** in the `development/` folder
+3. **Review the project overview** in `project/PROJECT_OVERVIEW.md` to understand the goals
+4. **Make your changes** following the established coding standards
+5. **Submit a pull request** with a clear description of your changes

+### **Areas That Could Use Help**

+- **Smart Layout Filtering**: Implementation of the intelligent POI-based filtering system
+- **Performance Optimization**: Improving map rendering and search speed
+- **Mobile Responsiveness**: Better mobile device support
+- **Testing**: Unit tests and integration tests
+- **Documentation**: Expanding technical documentation and user guides

+### **Questions or Need Help?**

+Feel free to open an issue for any questions, suggestions, or if you need help getting started.
+Even small contributions can make a big difference!

 ---

 *Last updated: August 13, 2024*